Barry Soper: Rid the world of the horror found along the cyber highway

 COMMENT:

-Few would argue the Prime Minister's motivation behind trying to get rid of terrorist material on the Internet.
+Few would argue with Prime Minister Jacinda Ardern's motivation behind trying to get rid of terrorist material on the internet.

-Those of us who unfortunately saw the Christchurch gunman's slaughter of 50 worshippers at the two Christchurch mosques will never forget the ghastly images which of course have no place on Facebook or any other Internet platform.
+Those of us who unfortunately saw the accused Christchurch gunman's livestream of the first of two mosque shootings will never forget the ghastly images which of course have no place on Facebook or any other internet platform.

 It'd be wonderful to be able to wave the magic wand and rid the world of the horror that can be found along the cyber highway but of course that's not possible.

-It'd be about as difficult as putting the toothpaste back in the tube, even with the buy-in of all those who're making zillions from their platforms, like Facebook's Mark Zuckerberg whose personal wealth grew by a mere six billion dollars in just one day last January.
+It'd be about as difficult as putting the toothpaste back in the tube, even with the buy-in of all those who're making zillions from their platforms, like Facebook's Mark Zuckerberg whose personal wealth grew by a mere $6 billion in just one day last January.

-The best the Christchurch Summit can do with the pledge call, named after the city, is to hopefully make the Zuckerbergs of this world more aware of the revulsion that most of us have over what happened during the massacre.
+The best the Christchurch Summit can do with the pledge call, named after the city, is to hopefully make the Zuckerbergs of this world more aware of the revulsion that most of us have over what happened during and after the shootings.

-There are bigger social networks than the American headquartered Facebook, Twitter, Microsoft and Google that don't appear to have been included even though they also carried the heinous video.
+There are bigger social networks than the American-headquartered Facebook, Twitter, Microsoft and Google that don't appear to have been included even though they also carried the heinous video.

 They're the Chinese platforms of WeChat, with more than a billion users a month, which has the ability to make videos.